signebedi/gptty/README.md

 pip install -r requirements.txt

 # now run it (make sure your virtualenv is running)
-python gptty
+gptty --help
 ```

 If you experience an error, try [configuring](#configuration) the app.

 ## Configuration

-`gptty` reads configuration settings from a file named `gptty.ini`, which should be located in the same directory that you are running `gptty` from.
+`gptty` reads configuration settings from a file named `gptty.ini`, which the app expects to be located in the same directory that you are running `gptty` from unless you pass a custom `config_file`.
 The file uses the INI file format, which consists of sections, each with its own key-value pairs.

 | Key    | Type | Default Value    | Description |
 | -------- | ------- | -------- | ------- |